 If removing a Hoyer lift sling is going to increase shear and friction, which may be detrimental to skin, a licensed healthcare professional should weigh the risks of keeping the sling in place versus removing it.

 It’s true that anything that you place over a ROHO cushion — or any cushion — can interfere with its effectiveness.
-ROHO cushions work by increasing the contact area when you sink into the product, redistributing weight so there are limited peak pressures.
-Anything placed between you and the cushion, even a ROHO cover, increases surface tension and makes it more difficult to effectively sink into the cushion.
+ROHO cushions work by increasing the contact area through immersion and envelopment when you sink into the product, redistributing weight so there are limited peak pressures.
+Anything placed between you and the cushion, even a ROHO cover, can limit that immersion and envelopment by increasing surface tension and makes it more difficult to effectively sink into the cushion.
 ROHO has gone to great lengths to provide covers that allow immersion with the least amount of surface tension created.
-From a scientific standpoint, ROHO cushion inventor Robert Graebe would recommend a ROHO cushion be used without the cover.
+From a scientific standpoint, ROHO cushion inventor Robert Graebe would recommend a ROHO cushion, with the exception of Air/Foam combination cushions, be used without the cover.

-Our covers are made so that there is little, if any, interference with pressure distribution.
-When other products are used instead of our stretchable, breathable cover, surface tension increases and the cushion is less effective.
+Our covers are made so that there is little, if any, interference with pressure distribution, immersion and envelopment.
+When other products are used instead of ROHO provided covers, surface tension increases and the cushion may be less effective.

 Bottom line: Can a ROHO cushion be used without a cover?
-Absolutely, particularly if there is no risk that the cells will be caught in something.
+All Air/Foam combination cushions must be used with their ROHO cover.
+All other cushions may be used without the supplied cover, especially if there is no risk that the cells will be caught in something.
 Should the cushion be used with something other than ROHO covers?
 No.

 How can I choose the right cushion?